 The highest elevation accessible by skitour is around 3,100 meters.
 Average vertical drops are 200–400 meters in the forest area and 400–1100 meters in the alpine area.
 Predominant expositions are North, West, and East.

 We strive to provide the most comfortable environment for the winter backcountry experience.
-Backcountry Basecamp features twin bed tents for guests, a spacious tent for dining and après-ski activities, an expedition banya (steam room) and a modern bio-toilet.
-It also has electricity (socket outlets in the dining tent) and a Wi-Fi spot.
+Backcountry Basecamp features twin bed modules for guests, a spacious module for dining and après-ski activities, an expedition banya (steam room) module with a hot shower, and a modern bio-toilet.
+It also has electricity (socket outlets in the dining module) and a Wi-Fi spot.

 Basecamp is managed by dedicated staff who are present at the location all the time and can help with any issues.

-All tents we use are two-layer winter modular tents with a sturdy aluminium alloy framework (16 mm D) and insulated floors.
-They are heated individually with piping hot wood-burning stoves that can run on a single batch of wood for up to 10 hours.
+All modules we use are two-layer winter tents with a sturdy aluminium alloy framework (16 mm D) and insulated three layers floors (rubber water-resistant layer, insulation, and carpet).
+They are heated individually with piping hot wood-burning stoves that can run on a single batch of wood for 3 to 6 hours.
 For better fire protection, the tents are made of self-extinguishing fabric.
 All tents are fully furnished to be fit for the purpose and have everything that one would need for a backcountry experience.

-The guest tents have beds and bedding, including bed linen, pillows and duvets, a small table, storage containers for clothes and other belongings, and an area to air-dry apparel and gear.
+The guest tents have beds and bedding, including bed linen, pillows and duvets, a bedside table, storage containers for clothes and other belongings, and an area to air-dry apparel and gear.

-The shared tent is fully equipped for dining and leisure activities, with tables, chairs, and dinnerware.
+The shared module is fully equipped for dining and leisure activities, with tables, chairs, and dinnerware.
 It also has socket outlets to charge gadgets, mobile phones, and walkies-talkies.

-Please see the modular tents we use in Backcountry Basecamp:
+Please see the modules we use in Backcountry Basecamp:

 Spacious heated modular tent with an insulated floor accommodating 10–14 people.
 Floor space: 22 m2 (6 x 3.6 m), height: 2.5 m.
 Equipped with dinnerware, dining furniture, and socket outlets.
 Can be used for group meetings, après-ski activities or as a chill-out area.

 Twin bed heated tents with insulated floors.
 Floor space: 6 m2 (3.1 x 2 m), height: 2 m.
-Equipped with two beds (bed linen, pillows, duvets provided), a table, storage containers and a drying area for clothes and gear.
+Equipped with two beds (bed linen, pillows, duvets provided), a bedside table, storage containers, and a drying area for clothes and gear.

 We organize full board catering with meals cooked by a dedicated chef (Georgian and European cuisine).
 We do not use dehydrated or expedition sets—only warm homemade food!
 The meals are served in the dining tent in three formats: breakfast—buffet, lunch—starters and warm soups, dinner—starters and warm meals.
-There is a limited supply of alcoholic beverages available in Basecamp: beer, wine, and chacha (Georgian brandy), which are paid separately.
+Traditional Georgian red and white wines and chacha (Georgian brandy) are served every evening.
 We can also stock up with other alcoholic drinks upon request made in advance.

 Note.
 If you have any specific food preferences or allergies, kindly ask to inform us in advance.